alextanhongpin/architecture-decision-records/architecture/001-step-driven-development.md

 total = do some order calculation
 ```

-The problem with this is, we now have to execute the whole usecase in order to test this calculation
+The problem with this is, we now have to execute the whole usecase in order to test this calculation.

+In short, don't in-line logic.
+That includes separating them into a method or a function call.
+Instead, shift the logic into a step and test the step separately.

+## Substeps

+Once we have extracted all the steps from the usecase, we can focus on each step individually.

+Within each step, we can also have more steps to execute.

+They are usually
+- constructing a new request
+- mapping request
+- business logic
+- side effects